Bandwidth/bandwidth.github.io/voice/guides/bxmlRecording.md

 If the `recordingAvailableUrl` attribute is set, this URL will receive a callback once the recording is available to use.

+#### Use Record if:

+* You're capturing a voicemail
+* You only need a single party recording
+* You're capturing input that should pause the call until finished

 #### Record Example

 ```xml